pi3d/pi3d.github.com/sphinx/AndroidUse.rst

       DISPLAY.android.run()

       DISPLAY.destroy()

+    There is also a more ``professional`` layout of the ForestWalk demo in the develop (as at 16 Jan 15) branch of github.com/pi3d/pi3d_demos in a directory called ``android``.
+This shows how the project can be constructed as a class with a method containing the main loop.
+That example should run unaltered on Raspberry Pi, unix or android.

     3.6 Running ./distribute.sh (in step 3.4) should have generated a default distribution in ``whereveryouput/python-for-android/dist/default/``
     this needs to have a ``project.properties`` file with a minimum single